The door of the Langa of Asti “wounded” by the fury of the French: Cassinasco, where Pavese dreamed of seeing the sea.

-Wine production is also important, in particular the cultivation of the Moscato vine.
+Wine production is also important with the cultivation of the Moscato grape.

 To be seen.

-All that remains of the ancient castle of Cassinasco, destroyed in 1615, is a tower with a square plan 20 meters high - visitable - which offers a splendid panoramic view over the entire circle of the Alps.
+The remains of the ancient castle of Cassinasco, destroyed in 1615, are represented by a tower with a square plan 20 meters high—which can be visited—which offers a splendid panoramic view over the entire circle of the Alps.

-The medieval tower, in stone, belonged to the ancient castle of Cassinasco still bears the “scars" - a deep gash that pierces it—of the violent fights of 1615 that lead to the destruction of the fortress: as anticipated, at that time the army of the Duke of Savoy passed from Cassinasco and was attacked by the inhabitants of the place who killed some soldiers of the avant-garde.
+The medieval tower, in stone, belonged to the ancient castle of Cassinasco still bears the “scars”—a deep gash that pierces it—of the violent fights of 1615 that lead to the destruction of the fortress.

 Information synthesis and/or re-elaboration was taken from the website of the Municipality of Cassinasco